-1.71.6 Next Steps
+1.6 Next Steps

-- 1.7.1 The full extent of consultation which took place during the Plan preparation will be detailed in the 'Consultation Report on the Deposit Plan'.
-This report must accompany the Replacement LDP SA/SEA Report and the other supporting documents on deposit, in accordance with LDP Regulation 17 of the Town and Country Planning (Local Development Plan) (Wales) Regulations 2005. - Pursuant to Regulation 22, the Plan will then be submitted to the Welsh Government who will appoint an independent Inspector to examine the plan.
-Having regard to the evidence submitted with the Plan and the representations received during the deposit consultation, the Inspector must determine whether the LDP meets the 'soundness test' set out in Development Plans Manual prepared by Welsh Government.

-Following the examination, the Inspector will issue a report recommending required changes to the LDP.
+- 1.6.1 Pursuant to Regulation 22, the Plan will be submitted to the Welsh Government who will appoint an independent Inspector to examine the plan.
+Having regard to the evidence submitted with the Plan and the representations received during the deposit consultation, the Inspector must determine whether the LDP meets the 'soundness test' set out in Development Plans Manual prepared by Welsh Government. - 1.6.2 Following the examination, the Inspector will issue a report recommending required changes to the LDP.
 If the Inspector considers the Plan is fundamentally unsound it will not be recommended for adoption.
 The conclusions reached by the Inspector will be binding and unless the Welsh Government intervenes, the Council must accept the changes and adopt the LDP as amended.
 Once adopted, the Replacement LDP will replace the existing LDP adopted in 2013 and will become the framework against which decisions on planning applications are made.